bevyengine/rfcs/rfcs/62-editor-data-model.md

 This design is thought to be the best in space because it adapts to the Bevy architecture the design of Our Machinery, which was built by a team of experts with years of experience and 2 shipped game engines.
-Our Machinery is also a relatively new game engine, so is not constrained by legacy choices which would make its design arguably outdated or not optimal.
+Our Machinery was also at the time they published tech docs a relatively new game engine, not constrained by legacy choices which would make its design arguably outdated or not optimal.

 The impact of not doing this is obvious: we need to do _something_ about the Editor data model, so if not this RFC then we need another design anyway.

 The RFC is targeted at the Bevy Editor, so the change is to be implemented within that crate (or set of crates), with any additional changes to Bevy itself to catter for possible missing features in reflection.
 The data model constitutes the core of the Bevy Editor so implementation in an ecosystem crate is not suited.

-- **Alternative**: Use the current `Reflect` architecture as-is, with `Path`-based property manipulation.
-This is the most simple way, as it avoids the complexity of type layouts and byte stream values (and the `unsafe` associated).
-The drawback is that calling a virtual (trait) method for each get and set of each value is reasonable for manual edits in the Editor (execution time much smaller than user reaction time) but might become a performance issue when automated edits come into play, like for an animation system with a timeline window allowing to scroll current time and update all animated properties of all objects in the scene at once.
+It's likely self-contained enough though for a dedicated crate, which would be core to the Editor, like the built-in Bevy crates.

 ## Prior art